omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

 > **if** `0.0.0.0/0` is specified this will apply rate limiting for all incoming ips but per ip,
 > i.e suppose we have two ips `127.0.0.1` and `127.0.0.2` and rules are set to 10 rps each ip will be able to hit by 10 rps.

+> 🔹 You should mount your `ratelimits.yaml` to `/usr/local/openresty/nginx/lua/ratelimits.yaml`.

 ### Environment Variables

 The following environment variables need to be set: